projectdx/css_codechallenge_submissions/README.md

 Renewable Funding wants to gather feedback from users on our websites.

 We have designed a feedback form that show work well for both mobile and desktop users.
+It is shown in `frontend-ui-exercise.png`.

 Your task is to implement the mockup and any additional design details necessary to offer a good user experience.